Creating an Access Control Policy

 The Add Access Control Policy page is displayed.

-• Policy Name: Enter the name for the access control policy.
+4. Enter the Policy Name for the access control policy.

-• Description: Enter a short description for the access control policy.
+5. (Optional) Enter a Description for the access control policy.

-Note: By default, all the aces control components profiles are set to OFF.
+Note: By default, access control component profiles are disabled.

 Layer 2 Settings Page